workadaptive/content/_articles/when-ai-actually-gets-it.md

 2. **What's scrappy about this?** Traditional scrappy = "I don't know the right way, so I hack something together."
 New scrappy = "I don't need to know the right way, AI knows patterns."

-3. **What's the forward-looking element?** Shifting from "I'm limited by not knowing design patterns" to "That limitation is now irrelevant."
+3. **What's the forward-looking element?** Shifting from "I'm limited by not knowing design patterns" to "That limitation's now irrelevant."
 It's liberating, not limiting.

 4. **How does this fit your voice?** You've talked about building hacky solutions that worked despite not being "architecturally perfect."
 Now those hacky ideas get professional implementation.

 5. **The key insight:** Division of labor between human and AI:
    - AI provides: patterns, structure, best practices, clean code
-   - Human provides: judgment, business context, "yeah but in reality..." knowledge
+   - Human provides: judgment, business context, "yeah, but in reality..." knowledge

-6. **Why this is still scrappy:** You're not planning everything upfront.
+6. **Why this's still scrappy:** You're not planning everything upfront.
 You're describing, iterating, adapting.
 Same experimental mindset, but AI handles technical execution.

 ---